This is a collaborative post.

 The internet often seems to be full of guides on how to get the best deal on a big purchase, like buying a car, a holiday or a laptop.
 But what if you need to make savings on the smaller things too?
 Saving money on everyday items and the basics can go a long way to helping you feel more financially flush.
 Whether you’re hunting for the latest deals or looking for better budget options, here are some great tips to help you make big savings.

 - Have a weekly money check in with yourself.
 Sit down once a week and go over your money.
 Update your budget, check your bank account balance and track your progress towards any financial goals.
 This helps you stay on top of your funds and catch any issues quickly.
+An incredible easy yet effective way to do this is to use free software and online tools.
+A mortgage calculator will help you calculate mortgage rates to determine how much you’re paying.
+Then, you can decide to increase or reduce the amount based on your monthly earnings, spreading the costs out over a longer period.
+A weekly check is about being flexible and not sticking to the same rigid pattern.

 - Meal plan.
 At the weekend, take some to plan out your meals for the week ahead, and grocery shop accordingly.
 This saves you money by reducing food waste, and the need for a takeaway when you don’t know what to make for dinner.